AZORES FAMILY ADVENTURE HOLIDAY

 These remote islands offer an array of natural wonders from towering volcanoes and verdant calderas to lush forests and dazzling lakes.
 Everywhere you go the scenery is eye-drenchingly lovely, the hiking fabulous and the people friendly.
 Visit Sete Cidades with its sunken landscape drawn almost from science fiction, Lagoa do Fogo with its wild beaches and impression of solitude and Furnas with its belching mudpots and steaming vents.
 Seize the opportunity to kayak, cycle, whale watch, snorkel with dolphins, walk through a 10,000-year-old lava tunnel, abseil down rock faces or jump off waterfalls into pools of rainbow trout.
 Finally relax in one of the many hot springs before settling down to platefuls of tapas.

-- Flights: Direct return flights from UK regional airports to Sao Miguel Airport (PDL)
+- Flights: Direct return flights from UK regional airports to Sao Miguel (PDL)

 - Transport: Car hire from airport pick-up to airport drop-off

-- Accommodation: 7 nights in characterful hotels, villas or quintas.
+- Accommodation: 7 nights in characterful hotels or quintas

 - Meals: Breakfasts where stated

 - Trip Pack: Key family-friendly information about the country you are visiting with recommended activity links, places to eat, travel blogs and fun facts

 - Visit the seven cities of ‘Setes Cidades’

 - Marvel at the bubbling mudpots, steaming vents and underground ovens of Furnas

 - Hike to Lagoa do Fogo – one of the most scenic spots on the planet